PROFESSIONAL EDUCATOR'S LICENSURE RENEWAL PROCESS

 Beginning August 1, 2015 new and existing professional educators will be able to apply for and update their North Carolina licenses online.
 Instructions and more information are available within the online licensure system.

 Go to the new NCDPI Online Licensure System

 Renewal and Reinstatement Guidelines

 During the 2011 session, the General Assembly reduced the number of renewal credits required to renew a Standard Professional 2 license from 15 to 7.5.
-As a result, the State Board of Education approved the following requirements to renew the Standard Professional 2:
+Additional legislated changes are also noted.
+As a result, the State Board of Education approved the following requirements to renew the Standard Professional 2.